keeks-mtl/go-tennis/README.md

 - The edit coach page gives a superuser the ability to edit a particular coach.
 - Once the superuser has been redirected to the edit coach page a toast pops up in the top right hand corner letting the user know that they are editing the information on a coach.
 - The edit coach form is prepopulated with all the information in the database about the coach.
-- The user has the ability to click the cancel button to be redirected to the coaches page or the update coach button or the update coach button to submit the form and be redirected to that coach's page.
+- The user has the ability to click the cancel button to be redirected to the coaches page or the update coach button to submit the form and be redirected to that coach's page.
 - Once the form has been submitted, a toast pops up in the top right hand corner letting the user know they have successfully edited the coach's information.

 ### Delete Coach

-<details><summary>Image</summary>
+<details><summary>Delete Coach Image</summary>
 <p>

 ![image](readme-images/delete-coach.png)